-Where to Go Sledding in the NYC Area
+Where to Go Sledding in the NYC Area and Beyond

-Where to Go Sledding in the NYC Area
+Where to Go Sledding in the NYC Area and Beyond

-Kids take their snowstorms very seriously, because snow means sledding!
 Whether your child is hitting the hills for the first time or if they’re an aspiring winter daredevil, we’ve compiled a great list of sledding hills to keep the kids entertained all winter long.

 So put on your winter gear, grab your sled, and head to one of the best sledding hills in your neighborhood!
-And on your way home, warm up with a cup of hot cocoa from favorite cafés in near you!
+And on your way home, warm up with a cup of hot cocoa from your favorite cafés near you!

 Click on your region to jump to spots near you!